giovannipozzobon/rp2350pc_job/modules/modes/documents/modes.md

 ## Double Buffering

+Double buffering is possible at this point using the VSync callback in DVI and by manupulating displaySurface and drawSurface, but it has been reserved for Sprites.

 ## Revision

-Written by Paul Robson, last revised 8 July 2025.
+Written by Paul Robson, last revised 9 July 2025.